What is collagen and what does it do?

 - What is Collagen?

-- Types of Collagen and Their Benefits
+- Types of Collagen and Their Characteristics

 - Effects of Collagen on Skin and Hair